Aclaputra/typescript-todo/README.md

 # typescript-todo
-Built To Do List with Javascript Typescript Snowpack
+Built To do List with Javascript Typescript Snowpack

 > ✨ Bootstrapped with Create Snowpack App (CSA).